Cross-channel, Multi-channel & Omni-channel: What's the Difference?

 There's been a rapid increase in the variety of channels offered online.
 Our use of the internet has changed, especially because we now use connected objects.
-Because of these changes, customers now have the choice between thousands of different online shopping scenarios.
-Brands have no choice but to develop and adopt a cross-channel strategy that meets these evolving e-commerce trends.
+Because of these changes, customers have the choice between thousands of different online shopping scenarios, giving brands no choice but to develop and adopt a cross-channel strategy that meets these evolving e-commerce trends.

 Multi-channel and omnichannel are terms that go hand in hand with cross-channel tactics.
 We should consider them as strategic steps in the global promise made by brands in terms of customer experience.